ansible/awx/docs/docsite/rst/administration/instances.rst

 .. note::

-	If you associate or disassociate a peer, a notification will inform you to re-run install bundle from the Peer Detail view (topology view has the download link).
+	If you associate or disassociate a peer, a notification will inform you to re-run the install bundle from the Peer Detail view (the :ref:`ag_topology_viewer` has the download link).

 	.. image:: ../common/images/instances_associate_peer_reinstallmsg.png
 		:alt: Notification to re-run the installation bundle due to change in the peering.

 You can remove an instance by clicking **Remove** in the Instances page, or by setting the instance ``node_state = deprovisioning`` via the API.
 Upon deleting, a pop-up message will appear to notify that you may need to re-run the install bundle to make sure things that were removed are no longer connected.